Fort Wayne Children's Zoo Home

 About

-Even though great white pelicans lay two eggs, only one chick usually survives.
 Each pelican chick eats approximately 150 pounds of fish before it can search for food on its own.
 A week or two after hatching, a chick can crawl, but still not lift their heavy beaks.
 After another week, this species can walk and swim.
 They naturally run and flap their wings as they get older but cannot fly until nine or ten weeks old.

 Conservation